ashwinmr/object_detect/README.md

 Program for detecting objects in an image.

 This program takes an aerial image and detects humans.
+It currently uses selective search to generate region proposals and then uses a CNN to detect objects

 ## Features
 - Find objects in image and draw bounding boxes with probabilities